1. BigRentz

 Schools, hazardous waste facilities and air transport also fall well short of required funding levels.

-The U.S. invests less of its gross domestic product (GDP) in infrastructure development than many other countries.
+The U.S. invests less of its GDP in infrastructure development than many other countries.
 This hampers its overall competitiveness, according to ASCE, and the private sector is headed for major losses as a result.
-At current spending rates, the U.S. is projected to lose $2.24 trillion in exports over the next 20 years, ASCE estimates.
+The ASCE projects that the U.S. will lose $2.4 trillion in exports over the next 20 years.

-The United States’ spending as a percentage of GDP, at just 2.4%, ranked 13th globally in 2019.
-Among other countries, the U.S. fell behind France, Germany, Japan, Spain, the United Arab Emirates, and the United Kingdom.
-And by 2040, U.S. numbers are expected to fall further, to 1.5%.
+infrastructure-statistics-global-comparison The United States’ spending as a percentage of GDP, at just 2.4%, ranked 13th globally in 2019.
+Among other countries, the U.S. fell behind France, Germany, Japan, Spain, the United Arab Emirates and the United Kingdom.
+And by 2040, U.S. numbers are expected to fall further to 1.5%.

-By comparison, below are projected levels of infrastructure spending by 2040, as a percentage of GDP, for the U.S. and several competitors:
+By comparison, below are projected levels of infrastructure spending by 2040, as a percentage of GDP, for the U.S. and several other nations:

 • China: 5.1